 Faculty Awards

 Annually, nearly $2 million in awards are distributed across The University of Texas at Austin.
-The Office of the Executive Vice President and Provost administers the selection of nine university-wide teaching awards and the Sidney E. Mezes Award, which provides financial support to faculty members who may be in need of assistance due to unexpected circumstances.
+The Office of the Executive Vice President and Provost administers the selection of university-wide teaching awards and the Sidney E. Mezes Award, which provides financial support to faculty members who may be in need of assistance due to unexpected circumstances.

 Provost's Distinguished Leadership Service Academy